philogb/blog/_posts/2010-10-10-javascript-class-performance.markdown

 {% endhighlight %}

 The augmented prototype object version is the fastest now.
 There's an interesting jump in Chrome 25.
+You can follow the thread [here](https://twitter.com/philogb/status/546355637899128832) to understand exactly how this works.

 So are you targeting faster constructors, class definitions or methods?
 The fact is that any of these three stages can be optimized, but generally with a tradeoff.